kapetan/titlebar/README.md

 ```

 The returned instance emits four events: `close`, `minimize`, `fullscreen` (each corresponding to one of the stoplight buttons) and `maximize` when double clicking on the title bar area, or holding down alt key and clicking `fullscreen`.

+The initializer function accepts an options object.

+- `style` (default `true`): Disable default styling.
+- `draggable` (default `true`): Disable the [-webkit-app-region](https://developer.chrome.com/apps/app_window) CSS property on the root element.
+Allows a frameless windows to be dragged in an `electron` application.